joel-costigliola/assertj-presentation/PITCHME.md

 - What is AssertJ ? |
 - Quick start |
-- Assertions quick tour |
+- Short Assertions tour |
 - Soft assertions |
-- Using conditions |
 - Hands on ! |

 +++

 ## Agenda - advanced session

+- Using conditions |
 - Assumptions |
 - AssertJ modules |
 - Using comparators |